iamdudeman/sola-game-engine/README.md

     * GuiText
     * Collider
   * utility for sola to load assets from expected folder structure
+  * editor camera improvements
+    * add new entities to center of editor camera
+    * better camera controls than WSAD
+    * option to focus on entity?
+    * option to copy camera's transform for editor preview of it?
   * Way to view all Systems and Components available
   * Way to view various EventListeners?
   * export stuff somehow maybe?